hossein-ghanbari/one-music/README.md

-# music site with react and react-query and react-player
+# Music site with react and react-query and react-player

 ## Demo
 https://onemusic.hosseinghanbari.ir/